McBenny/test-react-boilerplate/features.md

 ##TODO
 - [ ] Open app in full screen
 - [ ] Give the ability to filter the list of games per date, competition, round or gender on the Home Screen
-- [ ] Sorting line-up: sort players According to their numbers, last name, or number of goals, or fouls
 - [ ] I want to be able to delete a game (via popup confirmation)
 - [ ] authenticate users
 - [ ] save team and players data to use in auto-suggest, save colours as well